crazyyy/wp-framework/wp-content/plugins/https-redirection/readme.txt

 = What should I do if after making changes in the .htaccess file with the help of the plugin my site stops working? =

 The.htaccess is located in the site root.
-With your FTP program or via Сpanel go to the site root, open the .htaccess file and delete the necessary strings manually.
+With your FTP program or via cPanel go to the site root, open the .htaccess file and delete the necessary strings manually.
-Please make use of the following information: http://codex.wordpress.org/FTP_Clients
+Please make use of the following information: https://codex.wordpress.org/FTP_Clients

 = How to use the other language files with the HTTPS Redirection? =